algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 #### 2.2.5 River Banks

-There are five home bays at the top of the screen.
-To complete a level, Frogger must safely reach one of these bays.
-However, the bays may be blocked by hazards like alligator heads or occupied by another frog.
-If this occurs, the player must wait or choose a different bay.
+At the top of the screen, there are five home bays that Frogger must safely reach to complete a level.
+However, some bays may occasionally be blocked by hazards, such as alligator heads.
+If a bay is blocked, the player must wait or aim for a different one.
+Once Frogger successfully reaches a home bay, that bay becomes unavailable for the rest of the level, and the player must fill the remaining bays to advance.

 Reaching a home bay grants **50 points**, and players can earn bonus points if a fly or pink frog appears, as explained in the next section.
 The player must navigate all five frogs to the home bays to complete a level.